DecisionsDev/odm-rpa-invoicing-sample/README.md

 ## Scenario

-Jack works for Acme Retail, a small retailing company selling books, newspapers, computers, groceries and clothing.
+**Bea** works for *Acme Retail*, a small retailing company selling books, newspapers, computers, groceries and clothing.

-Andrea is a client of Acme Retail.
-Each week, she orders a list of goods to Jack, sending him
+**Jack** is a client of *Acme Retail*.
+Each week, he orders a list of goods to Bea, sending him
 <a target="_blank" href="./assets/aa/orders.csv">a CSV file </a> listing the quantity, category and unit price of each
 item she wants to order.

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/Orders.png" width="75%"></img>

-Jack uses [invoicely.com](invoicely.com) to register invoices corresponding to Andrea's orders.
+**Bea** uses [invoicely.com](invoicely.com) to register invoices corresponding to **Jack**'s orders.

-Depending on the quantity and type of goods, he applies a tax rate and a discount to each row in the orders CSV and saves the result in his invoicely account.
+Depending on the quantity and type of goods, **Bea** applies a tax rate and a discount to each row in the orders CSV and saves the result in her [invoicely.com](invoicely.com) account.

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/Invoicely_Create.png" width="75%"></img>

+**Abu** is an IT consultant working for *Acme Retail*. **Bea** asks him to automate the invoicing process as much as possible while letting her define discounts and taxes on order items.

+We show here how **Abu** can leverage IBM RPA with Automation Anywhere to automate the reading and editing of invoices and IBM ODM to compute the discounts and taxes for each order.

 ## Automating invoice creation with RPA

 Our first step consists of recording an Automation Anywhere task that reads the CSV file, and, for each row, connects to [invoicely.com](http://invoicely.com) and create the corresponding invoice.

-Since the tax rate and discounted price are not present in the CSV, we prompt the user during the process in order to get those values.
+Since the tax rate and discounted price are not present in the CSV, the RPA task will prompt **Bea** during the process to let her enter those values.

 ### Creating the Invoice